strider73/jenkins-docker-compose/README.md

           In Jenkins, when configuring SSL, you typically need to handle two main components.

-            1) SSL certrification Configuration : Two different way Using a nginx proxy server   as reverse Proxy self-signed certificates to the java keystore : How to enable ssl in jenkins (without docker) https://www.baeldung.com/ops/jenkins-enable-https
+            1) SSL certrification Configuration : Two different way

+                  Using a nginx proxy server   as reverse Proxy. and This is what i use in AdventureTube

+                  self-signed certificates to the java keystore :
+                  How to enable ssl in jenkins (without docker) https://www.baeldung.com/ops/jenkins-enable-https

+                     Place the keystore.jks file inside the .ssh directory.
+                     To enable HTTPS on Jenkins Master, set the following environment variable in your Docker Compose file:

+                     ENV JENKINS_OPTS --httpPort=-1 --httpsPort=8443 --httpsKeyStore="/var/jenkins_home/.ssl/keystore.jks" --httpsKeyStorePassword="5785ch00"

+                     This will allow access through port 8443 while disabling HTTP for security reasons.

             2) port Configuration